8Blits/DynamicEmissives/README.md

 *GLOW UP! **Supports 1.21.4+***
 </div>

 Fully emissive and transparent emissive blocks, display entities, particles, paintings, and any other entity!
+Inspired by ShockMicro's [VanillaDynamicEmissives](https://github.com/ShockMicro/VanillaDynamicEmissives).

 ## 🔧 How to use
 - Set the opacity of a pixel to `252` to make it emissive.